wp-plugins/twitter-auto-publish/readme.txt

 2. Publishing options while creating a post.

 == Changelog ==

+= Twitter Auto Publish 1.2.2 =
+* Added option to enable/disable "future_to_publish" hook for handling auto publish of scheduled posts
+* Added options to enable/disable "the_content", "the_excerpt", "the_title" filters on content to be auto-published
+* Inline edit of posts will work according to the value set for "Default selection of auto publish while editing posts/pages"
+* Latest five auto publish logs are maintained

 = Twitter Auto Publish 1.2.1 =
 * Fixed auto publish related bug in post edit